Tobey-AI/tobey-core/CONTRIBUTING.md

 7. Make sure there are no warnings or errors in your commits.

-8. Once you are done with your branch and you have committed all your changes, please follow the steps below:

-9. Sync your fork with the original (*upstream*) project.
+8. Sync your fork with the original (*upstream*) project.
 This step is needed to guarantee that your fork is in sync with the latest status of the original repository.

 **From your Fork**:

    - Pull from the master branch to make sure your local master is synced.

    - Merge the master branch into your branch.

    - Resolve any conflicts

    - You can finally [raise a PR on Github](https://help.github.com/articles/about-pull-requests/) to be reviewed and merged.

 The entire process is clearly explained on this web article:<br/>
 http://doc.fireflymigration.com/working-with-github-fork-in-visual-studio.html